 For more than a few years, here in the Barrio de Santiago, we lost attractions and interesting businesses.
 In the 80s there was a wonderful air-conditioned book store on the corner, only a half block from our hotel.
 What a sanctuary it was on a hot evening.
-And the first run movie theater, next door, also closed — and then reopened as a Brazilian holy roller type church.
-The church now shows its own brand of Christian propaganda movies.
+And the first run movie theater, next door, also closed.

-And one and one half blocks north of the hotel, also on Calle 68, is the LA68 Casa de Cultura Elena Poniatowska, which shows movies al fresco, and serves as a cultural center.
+And one and one half blocks north of CM, also on Calle 68, is the LA68 Casa de Cultura Elena Poniatowska, which shows movies al fresco, and serves as a cultural center, with snacks.
 The playlist can be found here: http://www.la68.com/casa-de-cultura-merida/LA68.html

 And on the other side of our block next to the oldest cafeteria in Merida, La Flor de Santiago, a friend has opened his art gallery called La Escalera.